Sajmooooon/ppds/README.md

 ### Implementation 1

 In the first implementation, we used a lock in the ``do_count(shared)`` function, where we locked the entire while loop and then unlocked it.
-Thus, it was only done on 1 thread because the other thread waited for the first one to finish and when it finished the shared counter value already had the same value as the length of the field and thus the second thread was terminated on the condition in the loop.
+Thus, it is only executed on 1 thread, because the second one waits for the first one to finish and when it finishes the shared counter value already has the same value as the length of the array and thus the second thread is terminated on the condition in the loop.

 ### Implementation 2

 In the second implementation, we placed the lock inside the while loop, with the execution threads alternated.
-The first thread locked the inside of the while loop, while the second thread waited, the first one checked the condition, and if it was not met, it executed the next instructions and finally unlocked.Then in the second thread it was the same and this was repeated with the threads, until the condition was met and then the unlock would occur to avoid deadlock and end the loop.
+The first thread locks the inside of the while loop, while the second thread waits, the first one checks the condition, and if it is not met, it executes the next instructions and finally unlocks.
+Then in the second thread it does the same and repeats this with the threads, until the condition is met and then the unlock would occur to avoid deadlock and end the loop.